 Built on the beloved Pixar formula, but with a sly twist, Onward is a magical coming-of-age saga that is perfect for both young and old.

 Ian Lightfoot is a teenage elf living in a world that has chosen technology over magic.
-Apart from social awkwardness, he suffers from a lack of self-confidence too, having never met his father who died of illness before he was born.
-On his sixteenth birthday, his mother presents him with his father’s wizard staff, a phoenix gem, and various notes, and following the instructions given, Ian and his older brother Barley conjure a “visitation spell,” which brings their late father back to life for a brief visit.
+Apart from social awkwardness, he also suffers from a lack of self-confidence, having never met his father who died of illness before he was born.
+On his sixteenth birthday, his mother presents him with his father’s wizard staff and phoenix gem, and using the accompanying instructions, Ian and his older brother Barley conjure a “visitation spell,” which brings their late father back to life for a brief visit.
 Unfortunately, the spell fizzles midway and only the lower half of their dad is brought back.
 To complete the spell, Ian and Barley then go on a self-appointed magical quest.
 Their objective is to retrieve another phoenix gem to give the powerful visitation spell a second go.

 Before I begin, let me just say, it’s only the start of March and I’ve already watched three movies with Tom Holland.
 (Inclusive of the one I watched on New Year’s Eve, that is) The lad has really proven himself to be quite capable in voiceover roles, hasn’t he, even if his roles are largely spin-offs of his teenage Spider-Man persona.
 On this, I look forward to more performances from Tom.
 I also hope to see him venture into bolder grounds.